aklambert/Wellness-Journal/.github/ISSUE_TEMPLATE/issue-not-part-of-epic.md

 ---
-name: Issue Part of Epic
+name: Issue Not Part of Epic
-about: Describe this issue for an epic below.
+about: Describe the issue below.
 title: ''
 labels: ''
 assignees: aklambert

 ---

-## Epic:

 ## Epic Issue Description: